KaOS-Community-Packages/mbrola/README.md

 ```
 espeak-ng -vmb-en1 "Hello"
 ```
-Omitting the option `-l en` will select your system default language; be shure to have the corresponding MBROLA voice.
+Omitting the option `-l en` will select your system default language; be sure to have the corresponding MBROLA voice.